fanteastick/quartz-test/content/thoughts/Music festival survival guide.md

 ## Medical services

+- Narcan training

 ## Security

 - Avoid bringing anything sharp
 - Or anything too big
 - Carrying less is better anyway

+## Lockers

+## Transportation

+You'll probably have to walk some distance to enter the festival.
+Sometimes there are shuttles.
+Depending on the geography, this may or may not be worth. e.g. Coachella, it's daytime, if you arrive before 3pm you'll be able to find some parking.
+Vs EDC, it's suboptimal because someone has to be the designated driver, and also **other** drivers are going to be tired, maybe slightly inebriated, so it's actually really dangerous.